Please note that some of the linked websites or documents have not yet been translated into English and are therefore only available in German.

 This depends on both the type of your mobility (study or internship) and your destination country (within Europe or not), as application deadlines vary.
 In any case, you should start preparing early: at least one year before the planned start of your stay abroad, as application deadlines for scholarships and grants are usually more than a year before the start of your stay abroad.
 Further information can be found here.

 Yes, it is usually possible to receive multiple funding.
-For example, in the Erasmus+ program, you have a quota of 12 months per study phase (BA, MA, PhD).
+For example, in the Erasmus+ programme, you have a quota of 12 months per study phase (BA, MA, PhD).

-In the PROMOS program, on the other hand, you have a funding quota of 6 months per study phase (BA, MA, PhD).
+In the PROMOS programme, on the other hand, you have a funding quota of 6 months per study phase (BA, MA, PhD).

 Unfortunately, there is no general answer to this question.
 Depending on the country, the cost of living differs from the average in Germany; rent, for example, can often be more expensive.
 In addition, there are also travel costs, organisational costs (e.g. visa, etc.) and costs for travel and activities in the destination country.
 For most countries, there are some rough monthly guidelines that you should factor in on average.
 You can obtain these figures from the International Office or the DAAD.